-If SLICE-RS is reshaping how firefighters attack fires, what are the implications for ISO’s Fire Suppression Rating Schedule (FSRS)?
-In other words, will new firefighting tactics affect how ISO rates firefighting departments moving forward?
+If SLICE-RS is reshaping how firefighters attack fires, what are the implications for your Fire Suppression Rating Schedule (FSRS)?
+In other words, will new firefighting tactics affect how you rate firefighting departments moving forward?

 Before we answer the question, a little background: SLICE-RS is an acronym that outlines the latest firefighting tactics.
 It stands for Size-up, Locate the fire, Isolate the flow path, Cool from a safe distance, Extinguish, Rescue and Salvage at any time in the process.
 It updates a previous acronym used by firefighting departments: RECEO-VS, which stands for Rescue, Exposure, Confine, Extinguish, Overhaul and Ventilate, Salvage.
 Both methods are the result of exhaustive study in the firefighting field.

 The FSRS considers three main areas of a community’s fire suppression system: emergency communications, fire department, and water supply.
 In addition, it includes a Community Risk Reduction section that recognizes community efforts to reduce losses through fire prevention, public fire safety education, and fire investigation.